 Ambassador Scholarships are awarded to high school seniors who have excelled in leadership.
 Students must have a minimum of a 2.5 GPA.

 Athletic scholarships are awarded on the basis of performance in athletic tryouts and the student’s record of athletic achievement.
-Scholarships are awarded in men’s baseball, golf, women’s softball, women’s tennis, and managers.
+Scholarships are awarded in men’s baseball, golf, women’s softball, and women’s tennis.
+The College also offers a few scholarships to managers.
 Interested students should contact the appropriate coach in each sport for scholarship consideration.

 Performing Arts Scholarships